Planning ahead during your Graduating Year.

 - Custody/Separation/Divorce agreements or other court records to validate your marital status/custody situation and any exceptional expenses related to your own children (dependants).

-- Documents that show you have a permanent disability.
+- Documents that show you have a disability.

 - Your and your parents'/step-parents'/spouse's income tax return information, from last year's Revenue Canada tax returns.